Invocation to James Baldwin: Contemplating the Heart of the Matter

-Powerful literature highlighting the question of Black Americans for justice, equal rights and citizenship servies as a tool to create open and honest dialgoue and new ways of thinking about our nation’s history, the enslavement of Black Americans, and the role racism places in our national discouse.
-In this class, using contemplative (mindful) attentiveness, participants will communally read and reflect on selected writings by James Baldwin.
-Through a faciliated dialogue, the significance of these writings given the current political and cultural landscape, will be explored.
+Powerful literature highlighting the quest of Black Americans for justice, equal rights, and citizenship serves as a tool to create open and honest dialogue and new ways of thinking about our nation’s history, the enslavement of Black Americans, and the role racism plays in our national discourse.
+In this seminar, using contemplative (mindful) attentiveness, participants will communally read and reflect on selected writings by James Baldwin.
+Through a facilitated dialogue, the significance of these writings, given the current political and cultural landscape, will be explored.

 Trainer: Rose Sackey-Milligan, PhD, a socio-cultural anthropologist and the former Director of the Social Justice Program, Center for Contemplative Mind in Society.
 Rose worked for many years as a Senior Program Officer at Mass Humanities and was the Academic Director of the Bard College Clemente Course in the Humanities, Springfield, MA.